-The French wording means the fish is cooked over low heat on one side only.
+The French wording or culinary term means the fish is cooked over low heat on one side only.
 The heat from the bottom of the pan creates a crisp crust and will steam through the fish.
 This allows you to create a delicious golden crispy skin with a slightly flaky layer with soft and almost rare fish meat on top.
 Cooking salmon on one side is not just fashionable but it keeps the salmon moist and juicy as this cooking process prevents it from drying out and retains all flavours.

 Tips for best unilateral salmon results

 - Use fresh salmon and not frozen one for this recipe.